RA-QA: A Benchmarking System for Respiratory Audio Question Answering Under Real-World Heterogeneity: RA-QA Data Curation

 A robust pipeline was designed and implemented to uniformly process the diverse datasets (see Figure~\ref{fig:pipeline}) to ensure a harmonized and standardized QA collection, thus achieving consistency across the benchmark.
 The processing workflow was divided into several stages:

-\textbf{Metadata Standardization and Label Mapping.} The first stage of dataset processing focused on standardizing the metadata across the 11 source datasets to ensure consistency in structure and interpretation.
+\textbf{(i) Metadata Standardization and Label Mapping.} The first stage of dataset processing focused on standardizing the metadata across the 11 source datasets to ensure consistency in structure and interpretation.
 As part of the QA formatting process, original categorical labels were systematically mapped to descriptive text strings.
-While some interpretative decisions were required, they were guided by established clinical terminology and dataset documentation.

-\textbf{Template Structuring.} From each standardized metadata file, JSON-based question templates were generated for all relevant attributes.
-According to the design choice reported in Section~\ref{sec:design}, we defined three question-format templates: open-ended questions, multiple-choice questions, and single-verify questions.
+While some interpretative decisions were required, they were guided by established clinical terminology and dataset documentation. \textbf{(ii) Template Structuring.} From each standardized metadata file, JSON-based question templates were generated for all relevant attributes.
+According to the design choice reported in Section~\ref{sec:design}, we defined three question-format templates: open-ended, multiple-choice, and single-verify questions.
 Templates are instantiated with natural-language question prompts and paired with human-readable answers, such that each instance forms an actual QA exchange rather than a raw label prediction.
 For regression-valued attributes, we generate open-ended templates only, as enumerating numeric options would have been impractical, whereas for discriminative attributes we instantiate all applicable question types.

-\textbf{QA Pair Generation.} Once the templates and standardized metadata were defined, QA pairs were programmatically generated for each individual patient in the datasets.
+\textbf{(iii) QA Pair Generation.} Once the templates and standardized metadata were defined, QA pairs were programmatically generated for each individual patient in the datasets.
 This resulted in a collection of personalized question-answer pairs, where each question targets specific metadata fields (e.g., symptoms, diagnosis, age) and each answer is drawn from the corresponding patient data.
 These QA pairs are then associated with the patients' respiratory audio recordings, creating a multimodal instance that links textual input, audio context, and textual output.
 This patient-level generation strategy ensures that the resulting dataset is coherent, scalable, and suitable for training and evaluating multimodal QA systems in respiratory health contexts.
 Assigned splits followed the original dataset protocols when available; otherwise, stratified splits were applied based on other available attributes.
 Data were partitioned into 70/15/15 train/validation/test splits.